Northern Bear plc Modern Slavery Statement 2019

 The Northern Bear plc family of businesses provides specialist building services to local authorities, housing associations, NHS trusts, universities, construction companies and national house builders throughout Northern England.

-As of January 2018 Northern Bear plc includes 11 businesses, each operating as an autonomous business, with Northern Bear plc providing the additional security of group strategic management and financial consolidation.
+As of April 2019 Northern Bear plc includes 11 businesses, each operating autonomously, with Northern Bear plc providing the additional security of group strategic management and financial consolidation.
+The businesses are: A1 Industrial Trucks Ltd, Isoler Ltd, H Peel and Sons, Jennings Roofing Ltd, MGM Ltd, Northern Bear Building Services Ltd, Northern Bear Safety Ltd, Springs Roofing Ltd, Wensley Roofing Ltd, Matthew Charlton Slaters and Survey Drones.

 Northern Bear plc has almost 500 employees and operates in the United Kingdom.